Configure single sign-on with SAML

 - The IdP must be able to provide the

 The following instructions are high level, and presume that you have access to Splunk Web.
-If you prefer, you can also configure SAML SSO using configuration files, see Configure SAML SSO using configuration files.
+If you prefer, and only if you use Splunk Enterprise, you can configure SAML SSO using configuration files.
+See Configure SAML SSO using configuration files.

 You might need to perform additional configuration for your IdP, or use the procedures for a specific IdP instead.
 If you are unsure as to what values are appropriate for your IdP, file a support case if you have an entitlement with Splunk, or ask a question on Splunk Answers if you do not.